Zero-Tang/NoirVisor/src/svm_core/readme.md

 # Stealth Inline Hook Algorithm
 This feature utilizes the Nested Paging feature of processor. <br>
 The difference between Intel and AMD is that AMD lacks the "execution-only page" feature.
-In this regard, algorithm that applied on Intel EPT cannot be applied to AMD NPT.
+In this regard, algorithm that applied on Intel EPT cannot be applied to AMD NPT. <br>
+The idea originally comes from tandasat's repository SimpleSvmHook (https://github.com/tandasat/SimpleSvmHook), but with my additional optimizations regarding it.

 ## Algorithm Detail
 Setup two page tables.
 They are called Primary Page Table and Secondary Page Table. <br>